Nivaturimika/Katerina-Engine/docs/Devlogs/2023-04/log_en.md

 ## Team Q&A

-For this month we asked Diana, the project coordinator and overall second in command "what are you interested in adding to Project Alice?"
+For this month we asked Diana, the project coordinator and overall second in command "what are you interested in adding to Katerina Engine?"

 > tbh, as of now I have little programming abilities.
 I wanted to help, but the only things I could do were advertising (the possibilities for which kinda shrunk) and managing people (but people here turned out to be quite good at managing themselves).
 I might try to fiddle more with the code later though.
 Once the project is closer to release, I want to bug mod creators to try to convince them to make mods compatible with it, and possibly help with that myself if modding compatibility is as preserved as I hope, as I can actually make mods for PDX games--I just avoid doing that due to lack of willpower.
 Apart from that, the project is kinda important to me; it's something I wished would happen for a long long time, especially because Victoria 2 is too slow for me.